Bayesian Latent Class Regression with Interpretable Binary Profiles: Theoretical Properties

 The proof of Theorem \ref{theo:strict} is provided in the Supplementary Material Section \ref{supp_sec:iden}, with a brief overview included in Section \ref{supp_sec:intuit}.
 Intuitively, the full-rank condition of $\cP_x$ ensures the unique identification of the parameters $\bGamma$ from the conditional distribution $z ~|~ \xb$.
 Conditions (i) and (ii) facilitate the unique identification of $\Ab$ and $(\one ~ \Gb) \circ \Bb$ from the conditional distributions $\wb ~|~ z$ and $\yb ~|~ \wb$, respectively.
 Condition (iii) is naturally imposed, as $\beta_{i, j} = 0$ implies that the attribute $w_j$ has no influence on the observed data entry $y_i$, regardless of the value of $g_{i, j}$.

-Despite their seemingly complex formulations, the conditions in Theorem \ref{theo:strict} can often be verified using simpler sufficient conditions.
-For instance, a sufficient condition for $\cP_x$ to have full rank is that its support has positive Lebesgue measure, i.e. $\uplambda(\supp(\cP_x)) > 0$.
-When treating the covariates as fixed rather than random, this reduces to requiring the covariates design matrix to have full rank.
-For condition (i), we observe that the set of vectors $\bigcirc_{j \in \cQ_1} \{\one, \balpha_j\}$ has full rank if the submatrix $\Ab_{\cQ_1}$ has full row rank.
+The conditions in Theorem \ref{theo:strict} can often be verified using simpler sufficient conditions.
+For example, a sufficient condition for $\cP_x$ to have full rank is that its support has positive Lebesgue measure, $\uplambda(\supp(\cP_x)) > 0$.
+When treating the covariates as fixed rather than random, this reduces to requiring the design matrix to have full rank.
+For condition (i), the set of vectors $\bigcirc_{j \in \cQ_1} \{\one, \balpha_j\}$ has full rank if the submatrix $\Ab_{\cQ_1}$ has full row rank.

 In Theorem \ref{theo:strict} on strict identifiability, condition (ii) inherently requires $p \ge 3q$.
 For generic identifiability, a weaker requirement of $p > 2q$ suffices, as shown in the next theorem.
 Its proof is deferred to the Supplementary Material Section \ref{supp_sec:iden}.